ProPublica Data Institute 2017

-- Using HTML and CSS, layout a one-page web portfolio for yourself.
-Don't worry too much about the final design, just make sure to get all of your information on the page.
+- Using HTML, CSS, and the information you gathered over the weekend, lay out a one-page web portfolio for yourself.
+Don't worry too much about the final design, just make sure to get all of your information on the page and formatted using HTML.

 - Review of Day 3 using the Paper Code exercise

 - Mars Rover exercise solution.

 - Why the Internet is just a bunch of boxes

 - Using the principles we discussed today, redesign your résumé.
 Email the before and after version to [email protected].

 - Using everything you've learned already with CSS, floats and the box model, start styling your portfolio.